EntityGraphQL/EntityGraphQL/docs/docs/upgrade-5-0.md

 ## Changes to Method Argument Reflection

 Previously if `AutoCreateInputTypes` was enabled we didn't know if a parameter should be a GraphQL argument or an injected service unless you used `[GraphQLArguments]`.
-But this meant you couldn't have complex types as parameters in the method and have them reflected in the schema (`[GraphQLArguments]` flattens the arguments in the schema).
+But this meant you couldn't have complex types as parameters in the method and have them reflected in the schema (`[GraphQLArguments]` flattens the properties in the schema as arguments).
 This has been refactored to be predictable.

 `AutoCreateInputTypes` now defaults to `true` and you will have to add some attributes to your parameters or classes.